A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

 The benchmark also shows that adding a safety prompt can significantly lower attack success rates for models that are better at following instructions.
 For other models, these improvements are smaller.
 The authors suggest that the effectiveness of safety prompts depends on how well the underlying model follows instructions \citep{mmsafetybench2024}.

-Following MM-SafetyBench, we report Attack Success Rate (ASR) and Refusal Rate (RR) on a query set $D$:
+Following MM-SafetyBench, Attack Success Rate (ASR) and Refusal Rate (RR) are commonly reported on a query set $D$:

 \!\!Here $I(q)=1$ if and only if the model engages with the disallowed request under query $q$, for example by providing prohibited content or actionable instructions; otherwise $I(q)=0$~\citep{mmsafetybench2024}.
-We set $R(q)=1$ if and only if the model begins with a refusal to satisfy the unsafe query, using the refusal definition in MM-SafetyBench; otherwise $R(q)=0$~\citep{mmsafetybench2024}.
+Similarly, $R(q)=1$ if and only if the model begins with a refusal to satisfy the unsafe query, using the refusal definition in MM-SafetyBench; otherwise $R(q)=0$~\citep{mmsafetybench2024}.

-In implementation, refusal detection can be instantiated with a predefined refusal-pattern matcher, and it can be strengthened with a judge $\Phi_S$ for more robust refusal identification.
-We report $\text{RR}$ over all queries in $D$.
-To quantify over-sensitivity at the system level, we additionally evaluate a benign subset $D_{\text{benign}}$ constructed separately, and report $\text{RR}_{\text{benign}}$, the refusal rate on benign queries.
-This serves as a practical system-level proxy inspired by safety-awareness benchmarks such as MMSafeAware~\citep{mmsafeaware2025}, which include benign subsets to capture harmless requests that are mistakenly treated as unsafe.
-MMSafeAware focuses on safety awareness and recognition, whereas $\text{RR}_{\text{benign}}$ operationalizes the downstream refusal behavior under benign inputs.
+In implementation, refusal detection can be instantiated with a predefined refusal-pattern matcher, and can be further strengthened with a judge $\Phi_S$ for more robust refusal identification.
+The metric $\text{RR}$ is reported over all queries in $D$.
+To quantify over-sensitivity at the system level, a benign subset $D_{\text{benign}}$ can additionally be evaluated when constructed separately, and $\text{RR}_{\text{benign}}$, the refusal rate on benign queries, can be reported.
+This provides a practical system-level proxy inspired by safety-awareness benchmarks such as MMSafeAware~\citep{mmsafeaware2025}, which include benign subsets to capture harmless requests that are mistakenly treated as unsafe.
+MMSafeAware focuses on safety awareness and recognition, whereas $\text{RR}_{\text{benign}}$ captures the downstream refusal behavior under benign inputs.